 Bookmark this air bag light page or share with a friend.

 I had a 02 Corolla come in with a flashing warning light.
-As I sat there trying to count the flashes I realized that it was not indicating a stored code but rather it was stuck in initial diagnostics.
+As I sat there trying to count the flashes I realized that it wasn't indicating a stored code, but rather it was stuck in diagnostics.
 There was no pause in the flashes to indicate a 2 digit code.